felipeboffnunes/Kimaris/README.md

 Search anything on google scholar, copy the url link and paste it on Kimaris.
 It will create the article instances on the system, and links between cited papers.

 <h3>3D Network Graph</h3>
 Kimaris provides a 3D network graph of all the articles found.
 By clicking each node it is possible to see the papers that cited it.
 It is possible to enter inside a node element to see more information and analyse it.
+If a node has a red circle, it means it is citing the one connected to it.
+Central nodes will be citing only nodes without a red circle.

 3D Network Graph| Source
 --|--